No products available yet

 Flowering period: Mid-spring- early summer.

-For tips on growing Auriculas see the sections on Auriculas.
+For tips on growing Auriculas see the sections on Garden auriculas and Show auriculas.

 Border auriculas are classified among the ‘Garden auriculas’ as they are bred to be vigorous, free-flowering plants that are often scented.
 They come in a huge variety of colours, some with powdery leaves, some with bright green rounded or crenelated leaves.
 Barnhaven has been breeding Border auriculas for many years and we have developed our own seed strains.
 We also have named Border cultivars in our collection.
 Some of which have been selected from our own seed strains if they are outstanding and many of which are old cultivars, mainly from English breeders.